BrandonZWang/systemverilog-projects/README.md

 # SystemVerilog Projects

 A showcase of some projects in SystemVerilog.
-All content in this repo was created without the use of generative AI.
+All code in this repo was written without the use of generative AI.

 ## License